janpio/separate_test_module/README.md

-This project demonstrates how to separate Instrumentation Tests from the Android application code into their own module.
+This project demonstrates how to separate Instrumentation Tests from the Android application code into their own module **outside** of the main project file structure.

 ### How to run the test